 This is a challenging and energizing time to be engaged in the health and health care fields, and I am pleased you are interested in finding out more about our unique school.
-Our multidisciplinary learning community, with four academic departments in Health Systems Administration, Human Science, International Health, and Nursing, is well known for several key attributes:
+Our multidisciplinary learning community, with five academic departments in Advanced Nursing Practice, Health Systems Administration, Human Science, International Health, and Professional Nursing Practice, is well known for several key attributes:

 - A values-based academic framework that is anchored in Georgetown’s Catholic, Jesuit identity

 - Student-centered education that fosters close interaction with faculty members inside and outside of the classroom

 - Experiential learning opportunities that leverage the school’s location in Washington, DC and its proximity to federal agencies, health systems, scientific bodies, think tanks, and community-based organizations

 - Award-winning faculty, innovative approaches to education, and an active program of research

 Through the work of our four departments, our students are poised to contribute to the highly complex health field – ranging from direct patient care and scientific discovery, to managing health systems and implementing public health programs globally.
 The possibilities, as exemplified by the impressive achievements of our vast alumni network, are many.